zhangxinhku/AutoPD/README.md

 AutoPD is an automatic biological macromolecular crystallography data processing and structure determination pipeline for high-performance synchrotron radiation sources and academic users.
 Requiring only diffraction data and a sequence file for input, this pipeline efficiently generates high-precision structural models.

 ## Requirements
-To access the full features of AutoPD, the following software packages should be installed:
+To utilize the full capabilities of AutoPD, the following software packages must be installed:
 ### CCP4
 Downloads website: [https://www.ccp4.ac.uk/](https://www.ccp4.ac.uk/)
 ### Phenix